Menu

 "By working together, writers have the opportunity to gather the insights of their peers and learn to distill advice and opinions in a small group environment.
 Sharing feedback is a great way for us to learn and grow in our craft, to ask those questions that might feel awkward elsewhere, and to support and encourage each other.
 WWA wants to be part of your journey to success."

-Wednesdays from 11am to 1 pm.
+On the following Wednesdays from 11am to 1pm.

-• April 9 & 23
+• April 15 & 29

-• June 4 & 18
+• June 10 & 24

-From Chuck:
+From Jennifer:

 Member Fee: $150 for all six sessions!
 Space is limited to a minimum of 6 and a maximum of 8 participants.
-If the sessions are not full by March 21st, registration will open to nonmembers and the fee will be $200.

 Strictly Fiction with Laurie Scheer